-Each section within the Environmental Services Program evolved differently, and each section has its own miler markers.
+Each section within the Environmental Services Program evolved differently, and each section has its own mile markers.
 Take a peek at how a few arrived at their current status.

 Biological Criteria Development

-- Developing criteria to define reference streams so that test streams could be compared to a reference (best available) condition; and
+- Developing criteria to define reference streams so that test streams could be compared to a reference (best available) condition.

 - Collecting macroinvertebrate samples from each of the reference streams to establish numeric criteria based on the reference communities.